asraparadise/asraparadise.github.io/faq.md

 bodyClass: page-faq
 ---

-## 👋 What is Asra Paradise?

-**Asra Paradise** is an extremely friendly and fun, social discord server with active voice and text channels.

-Our mission is to make an amazing community server and provide the perfect place to make friends and meet new people.

-<iframe width="560" height="315" src="https://www.youtube.com/embed/zqr_4MK5bZo" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+# Frequently Asked Questions

+Here you can find some of the most frequently asked questions from our support channels.

+If you don’t know how to use a command, you can run `/help (commandname)` and Asra will respond with info about that command.
+For usage, see the commands list on the Asra website.

+If you can’t find the answer you’re looking for here or have a feature request, join us in the [Asra Support Server](https://asraparadise.github.io/support) and ask!

-## 👋 Who is behind Asra Paradise?
+## 👋 Who is behind Asra?

-Asra Paradise was opened on the 18th January 2021 by Disguised#4241.
+Asra was created by Disguised#4241 on the and was orginally intended as a bot solely for the Asra Paradise Community Server which opened on the 18th January 2021.
 You can read more about us on our [Team page](https://asraparadise.github.io/team).

-## 📈 How do I gain xp?

-By having normal conversation in the chats.
-Over time, as you talk and get to know the community you will gain xp.
-The more you get to know us, the more xp you get.
-The more xp you get, the higher level you become!

-## 🖼️ What level do I need to be to post images?

-You need to be Amateur, level 10, to post gifs and Skilled, level 20, to post images.

-## 💼 How can I become a mod?

-By clicking the link on the [Team page](https://asraparadise.github.io/team) which will take you to the staff applications for Asra Paradise.

-## 📢 Where can I show off my server?

-In a discord that allows advertisements.
-Asra Paradise is not one of them.

-## 🔨 I think I am unrightfully banned.
-Where do I appeal?

-Contact [@Disguised#4241](https://discordapp.com/users/728625544547008522) for more information and to appeal.
+### Asra is not responding to commands, what do I do?

+If Asra is online, try the following:

+- First type `@Asra` and see if the bot responds.
+- Make sure Asra has the Administrator permission.
+- Check whether the command you’re trying to use is enabled by seeing if the response `This command has been disabled` appears or alternatively use `/settings list` to check if the feature has been disabled.
+If disabled, you can enable them using the command `/toggle command [state] [command]` or `/settings` depending on whether it is a command or feature that has been disabled.
+If none of these work or if Asra is offline, please head over to our [support server](https://asraparadise.github.io/support).

+### Logs aren’t working on my server, what do I do?
+Check if the module is disabled by doing ?diagnose [modulename] If the module is enabled, check if Dyno can Read Messages and Send Messages in the log channel, as well as Embed Links.
+To quickly check if Dyno has those permissions, do ?uptime in the channel.
+Lastly, check if Dyno has manage webhooks in the channel and role permissions.
+If none of these work, don’t hesitate to join our support server.

+This applies to all logging modules including actionlogs, moderation logs, and automod logs.

-## 👨‍💻 How can I request features?
+### 👨‍💻 How can I request features?

-To request a feature for the **bot** use the following command in Asra:
+To request a feature for the **bot** use the following command:

-`a!botsuggest [suggestion]`
+`/botsuggest [suggestion]`

-To request a feature for the **server** use the following command in Asra:
+To request a feature for the **community server** use the following command:

-`a!suggest [suggestion]`
+`/suggest [suggestion]`